Kidnapped (short story): Plot summary

 The impossibility is a matter of race, always a sensitive subject in the British Raj.
 Miss Castries is of Portuguese origin ("d'Castries it was originally, but the family dropped the d' for administrative reasons") and has a "'Spanish' complexion", a pronounced widow's peak, and an opal-tinted mark on her nails.
 These are enough to stamp her as having Indian blood in her ancestry - at a time when marrying someone of a different (or 'impure') race was regarded as disgraceful among the British.
 Kipling reports the facts, without overt comment: he accepts the 'impossibility' of such a gifted young man marrying such a woman. with all the necessary relationships with her relations.
 Peythroppe is determined to commit professional suicide.
 Here Mrs Hauksbee enters.
 "Her brain struck out the plan that saved him."
 She talks with Three Men, who dine with Peythroppe three weeks later, as he learns he has been gazetted a month's leave.
 Then camels are heard in the compound, and ...
 Kipling employs what in the cinema would be called a fade-out.
 Furniture is broken, and Peythroppe disappears.

 "Mrs Hauksbee said that Mr. Peythroppe was shooting in Rajputana with the Three Men; so we are compelled to believe her."
-The leave is extended, past the wedding day: "Mrs Hauksbee went to the wedding, and was much astonished when Peythroppe did not appear" (an example of Kipling's irony).
+The leave is extended, past the wedding day: "Mrs Hauksbee went to the wedding, and was much astonished when Peythroppe did not appear".
 The young men return from the leave, one with a cut on his nose "caused by the kick of a gun.
-Twelve-bores kick rather curiously" (more irony).
+Twelve-bores kick rather curiously".
 Miss Castries' father, Honorary Lieutenant Castries, calls and threatens Peythroppe with a lawsuit for breach of promise, but his daughter knows how a lady should behave and keeps her broken heart to herself.
-"One of these days [Peythroppe] will marry a sweet pink-and-white [not clearly identified as 'white', but clearly that is the meaning] maiden, on the Government House List [i.e., socially approved]."
+"One of these days [Peythroppe] will marry a sweet pink-and-white maiden, on the Government House List."
 Kipling ends by saying how much trouble would have been avoided by an Official Matrimonial Department, charged with arranging matches.

-This story is an interesting example of the attitudes of Kipling and his contemporaries' towards race, particularly interracial marriage.
-Kipling appears to accept the norms of his time, but displays sympathy for Miss Castries and for Peythroppe.
-Kipling also makes his characteristic amused observations of the oddities of social behaviour.